1682 Logic level fiber optic serial interface

 - The transmitter consumes no power during idle.

-- The transmit current may be increased up to 80mA to support longer cable runs by changing the value of R1.
+- The transmit current may be increased up to 80mA to support longer cable runs or to a lower value to conserve power during transmit by changing the value of R1.

-- Maximum data rate in all cases is limited to 10Mbps although the practical limit for asynchronous RS232 is 460,800bps to maintain the specification's sample point requirements.
+- Maximum data rate in all cases is limited to 10Mbps although the practical limit for asynchronous RS232 is 460.8kbps to maintain the specification's sample point requirements.

 - The logic interface that powers the RXD and TXD buffers operates independently of VCC and VIN and has an input range of 1.65 to 5.50V.